franciscorichter/franciscorichter.github.io/_teaching/2024-fall-P&S.md

 collection: teaching
 type: "Ongoing Courses"
 permalink: /teaching/2024-fall-probability-statistics
-venue: "Università della Svizzera italiana, Faculty of Informatics"
+venue: "Bachelor of Science in Informatics, Lecture, 2nd year.
+Università della Svizzera italiana, Faculty of Informatics"
 date: 2024-09-01
 location: "Lugano, Switzerland"
 ---

-**Program:** Bachelor of Science in Informatics, Lecture, 2nd year
-**Semester:** Fall 2024

 This course provides a comprehensive foundation in probability and statistics, essential for understanding randomness and applying statistical models to real-world phenomena.
 Students will explore both theoretical concepts and practical applications, with a focus on simulation and sampling.
 Key areas include discrete and continuous probability, data analysis through statistical inference, and predictive modeling, all designed to equip students with critical skills for data-driven fields.

-## Course Overview

-This course explores probability as the language of society, describing events subject to uncertainty.
-The first part introduces probability theory and connects it to practical applications, such as static network models and Markov chains.
-The second part delves into statistics and data analysis, with an emphasis on bootstrapping and simulation to understand data uncertainty.

 The 2024 lectures cover the following major topics: